hmteditors/chs2019-D/presentation/hmtpresentation.md

 ---

-And ...
+# These Differences  Tell Us...

+-the scribe of Upsilon 1.1 appears to be copying  more directly and diplomatically

-maybe Venetus B scribe is reflecting more on reading?
+-While Venetus B scribe is more reflective and editorially critical

-vs Upsilon 1.1 scribe copying more directly/uncritically ?

 ---

-Next/further steps?
+# Future Work

+-look at the rest of the manuscripts

+-beginning of a catalogue for differences

+-can tell us more about the scribes and how they work

 ---